jdinh8124/habit-tracker/README.md

 - User can write a motivational message to themselves in the case that they miss a scheduled habit
 - User can mark whether or not they completed a habit
 - User can see their previously writen congradulatory message or motivational message depending whether they completed a habit
+- Guest can now see a working account with routines & habits

 ## Future Additions
 - Animations using SASS or motion UI